 For all 4xx and 5xx HTTP status responses, the API returns additional information in the response body that could help with troubleshooting the issue.

-For example, if the request body of the dataset creation request does not specify a CAD Model, the response will be:
+For example, if the request body of the dataset creation request contained an invalid recognitionRanges field, the response will be:

 {